Coronavirus knocks Rahm out of Memorial after 6-shot lead

 Rahm was notified he tested positive for the coronavirus, knocking him out of the tournament.

-A command performance, that included a hole-in-one Saturday morning to complete his second round and an 8-under 64 to tie two tournament records, went to waste.
+A command performance, that included a hole-in-one Saturday morning to complete his second round followed by an 8-under 64 to tie two tournament records, went to waste.

-The PGA Tour said the Spaniard had come in close contact with a person who was COVID-19 positive, meaning he could play provided he was tested daily.
-Every test came back negative except the one after his second round, which was completed Saturday morning.
+The PGA Tour said the Spaniard had come in close contact with a person who was COVID-19 positive, meaning Rahm could play provided he was tested daily.
+Every test since he arrived Monday came back negative except the one after his second round, which was completed Saturday morning.

-The positive test was confirmed, the results returned as he was playing the 18th hole, knowing nothing except no one was close to him on the leaderboard.
+The positive test was confirmed as Rahm was playing the 18th hole, knowing nothing except no one was close to him on the leaderboard.

+“This is one of those things that happens in life, one of those moments where how we respond to a setback defines us as people,” Rahm said in a statement he posted to Twitter.

+His immediate response was to put on a mask and head to the scoring room to sign his card, knowing he would not be playing the final round.

+The tour said Rahm remained asymptomatic.
+Andy Levinson, the tour’s senior vice president who has overseen its COVID-19 protocols, could not say whether Rahm had been vaccinated, and Rahm didn’t mention that in his statement.

+Players who are fully vaccinated — 14 days past the full vaccination cycle — are not subject to testing as a result of close contact.
+Levinson said “north of 50%” of players have been fully vaccinated.

-By tour policy, he was withdrawn from the Memorial.
+By tour policy, Rahm was withdrawn from the Memorial.
 That left Patrick Cantlay and Collin Morikawa tied for the lead at 12-under 204.

 “It’s kind of the worst situation for something like that to happen and he played awesome today and it’s just, it’s really a shame,” Cantlay said.